 - Erectile dysfunction.

-Though nicotine isn’t cancerous, it’s the number one reason smokers don’t stop smoking.
-Due to its highly addictive properties, nicotine alters the brain functions including mood, perception, and consciousness.
+Although nicotine isn’t cancerous, it’s the number one reason smokers don’t quit.
+Besides having highly addictive properties, nicotine alters brain functions including mood, perception, and consciousness.

 Pregnant females who smoke have high risks of miscarriage or premature birth.
 In addition, fetal exposure to nicotine can lead to impaired fetal brain and regressive lung development.